bich0azul/archlinux-awesome/README.md

+# bich0azul ArcoLinuxD Awesome WM

+This is my personal configuration of arco-awesome: https://github.com/arcolinuxd/arco-awesome

+All credits to Erik Dubois for the arcolinux proyect: https://arcolinux.info

 # ArcoLinuxD Awesome WM

 All credits to Nick Petrov for making this configuration.

-Do you want to contribute and share your knowledge, contact us.
+Do you want to contribute and share your knowledge, contact with arcolinux team.

 # Start by installing the latest ArcoLinuxD installation